xw-hu/xw-hu.github.io/_pages/about.md

 	<a href="http://www.scut.edu.cn/new/">South China University of Technology (SCUT)</a> in 2016.

 My research interests span computer vision, low-level vision, vision perception, medical AI, and deep learning.
-Specifically:
+Specifically, my research focuses on:
-(a) Concentrating on designing learning algorithms for image and video restoration under challenging weather and lighting conditions.
+(a) Designing learning algorithms tailored for image and video restoration under challenging weather and lighting conditions.
-(b) Specializing in developing intelligent perception methods capable of continuous operation, adapting to varying environments and diverse lighting scenarios.
+(b) Specializing in the development of intelligent perception methods capable of continuous operation, with the adaptability to varying environments and diverse lighting scenarios.
-(c) Committing to advancing next-generation computer vision models capable of efficiently handling multiple tasks to better understand and create the visual world.
+(c) Advancing the development of next-generation computer vision models, efficiently handling multiple tasks, and contributing to a deeper understanding of and an enhanced ability to create the visual world.

 News